ghee

 Health Benefits

-• Rich in fat-soluble vitamins A, D, E, and K, essential for various bodily functions and nutrient absorption.
+• Rich in fat-soluble vitamins (A, D, E, and K), vital for immune function and bone health.

-• Contains butyric acid, a short-chain fatty acid that supports gut health and may reduce inflammation.
+• Contains butyric acid, which may improve gut health and reduce inflammation.

-• Source of conjugated linoleic acid (CLA), which has been linked to weight management and improved body composition.
+• Source of conjugated linoleic acid (CLA), which has been linked to weight management and improved metabolism.

-• Considered a healthy fat source in moderation, potentially supporting heart health when part of a balanced diet.
+• Considered a healthy fat source in moderation, supporting overall well-being.

 Storage Tips